canonical/kafka-operator/docs/explanation/security.md

 1. [SCRAM-based SASL Authentication](/how-to/manage-applications)
 2. [certificate-base Authentication (mTLS)](/how-to/create-mtls-client-credentials)
-3. OAuth Authentication using [Hydra](/) or [Google](/)
+3. OAuth Authentication using [Hydra](https://discourse.charmhub.io/t/how-to-connect-to-kafka-using-hydra-as-oidc-provider/14610) or [Google](https://discourse.charmhub.io/t/how-to-connect-to-kafka-using-google-as-oidc-provider/14611)

 Each combination of authentication scheme and encryption is associated with the dedicated listener and it maps to a well-defined port.
-See the [listener reference documentation](/reference/apache-kafka-listeners) for more information.
+See the [listeners reference documentation](../reference/listeners) for more information.

 ### Monitoring and Auditing

 Charmed Apache Kafka provides native integration with the [Canonical Observability Stack (COS)](https://charmhub.io/topics/canonical-observability-stack).
 To reduce the blast radius of infrastructure disruptions, the general recommendation is to deploy COS and the observed application into separate environments, isolated from one another.
 Refer to the [COS production deployments best practices](https://charmhub.io/topics/canonical-observability-stack/reference/best-practices) for more information.

-For instructions, see the [How to integrate the Charmed Apache Kafka deployment with COS](/how-to/monitoring/enable-monitoring) and [How to customise the alerting rules and dashboards](/how-to/monitoring/integrate-alerts-and-dashboards) guides.
+For instructions, see the [How to integrate the Charmed Apache Kafka deployment with COS](../how-to/monitoring/enable-monitoring) and [How to customise the alerting rules and dashboards](../how-to/monitoring/alerts.md) guides.

 External user access to Apache Kafka is logged to the `kafka-authorizer.log` that is pushed to [Loki endpoint](https://charmhub.io/loki-k8s) and exposed via [Grafana](https://charmhub.io/grafana), both components being part of the COS stack.

 Access denials are logged at the `INFO` level, whereas allowed accesses are logged at the `DEBUG` level.
-Depending on the auditing needs, customize the logging level either for all logs via the [`log_level`](https://charmhub.io/kafka/configurations?channel=3/stable#log_level) config option or only tune the logging level of the `authorizerAppender` in the `log4j.properties` file.
+Depending on the auditing needs, customise the logging level either for all logs via the [`log_level`](https://charmhub.io/kafka/configurations?channel=3/stable#log_level) configuration option or only tune the logging level of the `authorizerAppender` in the `log4j.properties` file.
 See the [file system paths](/reference/file-system-paths) for further information.